-- 1. Work in a group of three to five people.
-Choose a company and perform a SWOT analysis on that organization and be prepared to present it to the class. - 2.
-Based on the SWOT analysis you performed in the first question, develop new objectives for the organization.
+1. Work in a group of three to five people.
+Choose a company and perform a SWOT analysis on that organization and be prepared to present it to the class.

+2. Based on the SWOT analysis you performed in the first question, develop new objectives for the organization.

-This page titled 2.5: Cases and Problems is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 2.5: Cases and Problems is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.